PolySync/polysync-core-c-examples/sharedmem_image_data_viewer/README.md

 ### sharedmem_image_data_viewer

-This example is the same as the `image_data_viewer` example, but uses the shared memory queue rather than the Ethernet bus to transmit the incoming image sensor data.
+This example is the same as the `image_data_viewer` example, but it uses the shared memory queue rather than the Ethernet bus to transmit the incoming image sensor data.

 You must set up the shared memory queue buffer size prior to starting the application.